Control 1.4: Semantic Index Governance and Scope Control

 Review which SharePoint sites are currently included in search indexing:

-Navigate to SharePoint Admin Center > Settings > Search to review tenant-level search configuration.
+Navigate to SharePoint admin center > Settings > Search to review tenant-level search configuration.

 For site-level control, review individual site search settings:

-# PowerShell reference (see Playbook 1.4.2):
+# PowerShell reference (see PowerShell Setup playbook for full walkthrough):

-# Get-SPOSite -Limit All | Select Url, DenyAddAndCustomizePages, DisableCompanyWideSharingLinks
+# Get-SPOSite -Limit All | Select Url, DisableCompanyWideSharingLinks

 Step 2: Map Semantic Index Scope to Data Classification